tinymce/tinymce-docs-4x/advanced/usage-with-module-loaders.md

 // A theme is also required
 import 'tinymce/themes/modern/theme';

+// The skin is also required
+import 'tinymce/skins/ui/oxide/skin.css';

 // Any plugins you want to use has to be imported import 'tinymce/plugins/paste';
 import 'tinymce/plugins/link';